rehierl/html-outliner-spec/implementation-overview.md

 starting sectioning element, or an inner sectioning root element.
 In order to traverse into the parent (outer) outline, the expression `currentSection.parentOutline.outlineOwner.parentSection` can be used.
-If, in that expression, the `parentSection` property holds a null reference, then `outlineOwner` is the starting sectioning element.
+If, in that expression, the `parentSection` property holds a null reference, then the `outlineOwner` is the starting sectioning element.

 The `heading` property holds a reference of the heading content element that represents the section's heading.
 This heading element is considered to be an